Apostolique/Vyne-Language/README.md

 let c = addTwo!(a);
 ```

-The original variables `a` is not modified.
+The original variable `a` is not modified.
 It is passed by value.

-The variables `c` is write-only from the function's point of view.
+The variable `c` is write-only from the function's point of view.

 ```rust
 let a = 1;